 Currently Paul is finalizing the end of his year-long residency at the Dr. Sun Yat-Sen Classical Chinese Garden, 身在唐人街/OCCUPYING CHINATOWN.
 Inspired by over 700 letters and familial artefacts of Suk-Fong Wong, Paul Wong’s late mother, has created: intimate exhibitions, public art transit ads, artist talks, website, events, workshops, and a neon.
 See www.occupyingchinatown.com for more information. 身在唐人街/OCCUPYING CHINATOWN is a public art project commissioned by the City of Vancouver Public Art Program in partnership with the Dr. Sun Yat-Sen Classical Chinese Garden.
 He is the Artistic Director and main curator of On Main Gallery (aka On The Cutting Edge Productions Society).

-Setting the Table is a series of artist talks and weave-ins that explore how different people share community and support one another.
-It is a showcase of LGBTQ2S artists, activists and leaders who present work on intersectional issues and allyship.
+Setting the Table is a series of talks, performances, screenings and weave-ins that explore how different people share community and support one another.
+It is a showcase of LGBTQ and Two Spirit artists, activists and leaders who present work on intersectional issues and allyship.

-Following each talk, Paige Gratland will direct the group in an activity to help weave a portion of the place setting for the Branscombe House Pride Picnic and Social in August.
+Following Paul’s talk, Paige Gratland will direct the group in an activity to help weave a portion of the place setting for the Branscombe House Pride Picnic and Social in August.